 It makes sense why he didn’t plan for his future, as he expected the business they built together to support them both well into their golden years.

-Wanda paid his credit cards off as a parting gift but he was left with $0 to his name.
+Wanda paid his credit cards off as a parting gift, but he was left with $0 to his name.

 He started over in his early 50’s.

-He is 64 now, still working full-time, and likely will rely on social security to make ends meet.
+He is 65 now, still working full-time, and likely will rely on social security to make ends meet.

 Divorce causes an entire frame-shift in how one views and plans for their future.

-This is why it is important to think about such an event now and at least have a plan in case the worst happens.
+This is why it’s important to think about such an event now and at least have a plan in case the worst happens.

-- Marriages can end abruptly
+→ Marriages can end abruptly.

-→ Divorce is at an all-time high
+→ Divorce is at an all-time high.

-→ Plan for the future with your mate, but also plan a worse case scenario in case it ends unexpectedly
+→ Plan for the future with your mate, but also plan a worse case scenario in case it ends unexpectedly.

 Areas To Review

 I probably fully depressed you to the point you’re likely going to want to gorge on a pint of ice cream later.

-Just like a job-loss, not every health event comes with a warning.
-It is important to make sure you have the ability to maintain your lifestyle despite an extended absence from work.
+It’s important to ensure you have the ability to maintain your lifestyle despite an extended absence from work.

-Mutual agreement – Financially, the main ways to hedge against the risk of marriage failure is the use of a pre-nuptial or post-nuptial agreement.
+Mutual agreement – Financially, the main ways to hedge against the risk of marriage failure is the use of a prenuptial or post-nuptial agreement.